 One in five women are sexually assaulted in college, and many men are as well.

 Less than 10% of students who are sexually assaulted report their assault to the college or police.
 Even when students do report, they often find the process of reporting to be very difficult or traumatic.

 It is estimated that 90% of sexual assaults are committed by repeat offenders, but given current reporting rates these repeat offenders are rarely caught.
 Survivors currently have no way of knowing whether or not their assailant is a repeat offender.
 Survivors who know or suspect that their assailant is a repeat offender are more likely to report their assault.

-Help us turn this project into a reality!
-We are fundraising to create a prototype of the reporting system and to conduct a pilot with one or more colleges.
 Sexual Health Innovations, the non-profit running Callisto, is a 501(c)3 non-profit.
 All donations are tax deductable.